-IXITM Services, a division of Equifax Inc., works collaboratively with financial organizations of all sizes to jointly develop, or enhance, a syndicated segmentation framework that addresses their specific business needs.
-Using its exclusive estimated wealth and income data, analytics and modeling expertise, IXI can help firms build custom preferred-customer segments based on IXI segmentation systems, find households that better match those segments both offline and online, and help evaluate that marketing efforts were viewed by and acted on by desired customers and prospects.
+Equifax works collaboratively with financial organizations of all sizes to jointly develop, or enhance, syndicated segmentation frameworks that address their specific business needs.
+Using its exclusive estimated wealth and economic data, analytics, and modeling expertise, Equifax can help firms build custom preferred-customer segments based on financial-based segmentation systems, find households that better match those segments both offline and online, and help evaluate that marketing efforts were viewed by and acted on by desired customers and prospects.

-For instance, one approach can involve focusing on improving branding and acquisition efforts aimed at specific high-potential groups based on a company's internal data.
+For instance, one approach can involve focusing on improving branding and acquisition efforts aimed at specific high-potential groups.
 This can include several unique components:

-- Data: Internal account information can be combined with IXI estimated financial asset data, other financial behavioral characteristics such as investing complexity and advice orientation, and demographics to define criteria for custom messaging segments.
-IXI can then identify existing clients within these segments and categorize all new clients on a quarterly basis. - Offline and Online: These custom messaging segments can be applied offline and online to both prospects and existing clients across multiple media channels.
+- Data: Internal account information can be combined with estimated financial asset data, other financial behavioral characteristics such as investing complexity and advice orientation, and demographics to define criteria for custom messaging segments.
+Equifax can then identify existing clients within these segments and categorize all new clients on a regular basis. - Offline and online: These custom messaging segments can be applied offline and online to both prospects and existing clients across multiple media channels.
 The onboarding of offline-developed attitudinal and financial behavioral attributes to the online world is critical here, since many financial institutions are acquiring more new business via online channels